2015: In San Diego, What Are Some of the Best Procedures to Resolve Your Custody and Visitation Dispute?

 If, after you have tried to reach an agreement but have not, the first resource is the San Diego Superior Court.
 By filing a motion for custody and visitation [Request For Order], you will obtain two court dates.
 The first court date is Family Court Services in which you and the other parent will meet with a Licensed Clinical Social Worker who is hired by the Superior Court of San Diego to meet with parents and try and get them to agree.
 The mediator can help you resolve your parenting disputes and reach an agreement if at all possible.
 If you cannot reach an agreement in mediation, then the Mediator [in San Diego County] writes a recommendation and this recommendation is given to both parents and to the Judge.
 The Judge will then make an order as to the parenting plan.
 Other resources include parenting facilitators who are not employees of the Court but can assist in resolving complicated visitation and custody issues.
 There are also, in a very small percentage of cases, where the Judge will appoint an attorney for the minor child or children.
 This would allow direct representation of the minor[s] and also allow you to speak with the minor’s attorney and this can be a good resource as well.How Can a Local San Diego Law Firm Help?

 If you have a complicated parenting plan issue or other issue in family law court, an experienced San Diego law firm can help.
-The firm of Doppelt and Forney, APLC can offer a free consultation to discuss your individual case.
-The consultation is completely confidential and also does not cost up to 30 minutes.
+The firm of Doppelt and Forney, APLC can offer a free in-person or virtual consultation to discuss your individual case.
+The virtual consultation is completely confidential and also does not cost up to 30 minutes.
 Feel free to contact their office to set your consultation.